Tameno-01/Figura-MC-Telekinesis-Mage/README.md

 You are free to do as you wish with this avatar as long as you credit me, if you do do something, please show me!
 I'd love to see!

-If you need help making changes, don't be afraid to ask in therad of the FiguraMC discord server for this avatar.
+If you need help making changes, don't be afraid to ask in therad of the FiguraMC discord server for this avatar!